BioCIDER/biojs-vis-context-data-unique-list/README.md

 There are 4 different main parameters:

 1. BioCider container id (mandatory).
 2. ContextDataList parameters object.
-You should provide a valid reference to the user's text container, providing *userTextClassContainer* or *userTextTagContainer* values.
+You should provide a valid reference to the user's text container, providing *userTextIdContainer*, *userTextClassContainer* or *userTextTagContainer* values.
 3. ButtonsManager parameters object.
 4. PageManager parameters object.